 What is a Resilient Neighborhood?

 A resilient neighborhood is one that can survive, adapt, and thrive in the face of change.
-In the event of a disaster your first responders will most likely be your neighbors and other community members who are prepared to act.
+In the event of a disaster it is very likely that your first responders will be your neighbors and other community members who are prepared to act.